Published 14:28 IST, September 24th 2024

 Advertisement

-Nike last Thursday said that former executive Elliott Hill would return to replace CEO John Donahoe, whose term as chief of the $130 billion sportswear giant started in 2020.
-That followed $250 billion Nestlé’s sudden replacement of CEO Mark Schneider with insider Laurent Freixe, announced late last month, and Starbucks’ mid-August decision to bring Chipotle head Brian Niccol in for Laxman Narasimhan after less than two years.
-The award for the quickest switcheroo, however, goes to $10 billion Aperol and Courvoisier maker Campari, which announced on Wednesday that CEO Matteo Fantacchiotti would leave for “personal reasons” after just five months.
+Nike last Thursday said that former executive Elliott Hill would return to replace CEO John Donahoe, whose term as chief of $130 billion sportswear giant started in 2020.
+That followed $250 billion Nestlé’s sudden replacement of CEO Mark Schneider with insider Laurent Freixe, announced late last month, and Starbucks’ mid-August decision to bring Chipotle he Brian Niccol in for Laxman Narasimhan after less than two years. award for quickest switcheroo, however, goes to $10 billion Aperol and Courvoisier maker Campari, which announced on Wednesday that CEO Matteo Fantacchiotti would leave for “personal reasons” after just five months.

 Advertisement